 Winter Driving in Wisconsin

-Plan your travels and check the latest weather reports to avoid a winter storm.
+Winter storms are considered deceptive killers because most deaths are indirectly related to the storm.
+For example, in the last five years Wisconsin has averaged 18,000 motor vehicle crashes during winter months.
+On average, 45 people are killed each year and more than 4,700 injured on icy or snow-covered roads.
+Check the latest weather reports to avoid driving in a winter storm.
 You can find out the latest road conditions by visiting the Wisconsin Department of Transportation travel information website at www.511wi.gov or by calling 511.

-If expecting adverse weather during your trip, tell someone at both ends of your journey where you are going and the route you intend to take.
+If you’re expecting adverse weather during your trip, tell someone at both ends of your journey where you are going and the route you intend to take.
 Report your safe arrival.
 Make certain that both parties have your cell phone number and license plate number before you start your trip.
+If conditions deteriorate you may want to reschedule your trip.

 Carry a winter storm survival kit in the back seat of your vehicle (in case your trunk jams or is frozen shut) that includes: